abijeetomar/springboot-ecommerce/README.md

 - Writing custom JPQL queries for multi-field search
 - Transforming between entities and DTOs (request → entity → response)
 - Testing REST APIs with Postman

+- ## 🚧 Project Status

+This is a **learning project and still under active development** — not a production-ready, full-featured e-commerce app.
+Core backend product and order flows are implemented; the frontend is prebuilt (not authored by me) and used to demo the API.
+Features like authentication, payments, and a cart are not yet built (see [Future Improvements](#-future-improvements)).

 ## 👨‍💻 Author